eclipse-archived/codewind-docs/docs/_documentations/remote-deploying-codewind.md

 `$ git clone https://github.com/eclipse/codewind-operator`

+For more detailed information about the Codewind operator and the install process, see the [Codewind operator readme](https://github.com/eclipse/codewind-operator/blob/master/README.md).

 ## 2. Install the operator into your cluster and deploy Keycloak

 Use the `install.sh` script located in your cloned Codewind operator repository `deploy` folder to install the operator into your cluster and deploy Keycloak, for example: